Hemingway & Gellhorn: Production

 Pat Jackson, the film's sound effects editor, said that the biggest challenge in doing sound for the film was "making the archival footage and the live-action footage shot locally appear seamless."
 Much of the film was shot in the San Francisco Bay Area, with the abandoned 16th Street station in Oakland standing in for the Hotel Florida.

+The production participated in the San Francisco "Scene in San Francisco Incentive Program" administered by the San Francisco Film Commission.

 Reception

 The film received mixed reviews with much praise going for Nicole Kidman's portrayal of Martha Gellhorn.
 Mark Rozeman of Paste commented "In terms of the acting, there's little room for complaint.
 At 45, Kidman remains a fetching and powerful screen presence.
 Here, she captures Gellhorn's idealistic, gung-ho leftism without making herself sound overly self-righteous" but was less positive about Clive Owen, stating "While Owen easily embodies Hemingway's extraordinary charisma (and certainly his legendary temper), his performance is often undermined by the British actor's inability to hold his American accent."
 Jeremy Heilman of MovieMartyr.com agreed with Roseman's opinions, stating "Kidman is strong here as Martha Gellhorn, using her exceptional figure and old-fashioned movie star glamour to full effect" and that Owen's performance was "inconsistent, goofy one moment and strongly seductive the next."
 Todd McCarthy of The Hollywood Reporter said, "Kidman is terrific in certain scenes and merely very good in others; there are a few too many moments of her traipsing around Spain, blond hair flying glamorously, not knowing quite what she's doing there.
 But for the most part, she rivets one's attention, lifting the entire enterprise by her presence.
 Odie Henderson, writing for RogerEbert.com, praised both actors' performances while lauding the film's throwback feeling of romance.
 "The actors are first-rate, down to the supporting roles...This is Kidman's best work in years, smart, brassy, funny, sexy, and tough.
 She brings her A-game because Owen's showier role must be legendary, a larger-than-life evocation of masculinity suited for the name Hemingway.
 Cinematographer Rogier Stoffers introduces Owen in a desaturated fishing sequence that culminates in an explosion of bright red blood.
 Owen's Hemingway grabs the bull by the horns, resisting cliché just barely enough to feel the breath of caricature on his neck.
 His Russian Roulette pissing contest with an uncredited, equally macho, and over-the-top Robert Duvall is a highlight of the film.
 Anyone with a romantic appreciation of the male gender will swoon at Owen's constantly revealed chest hair.
 Everyone else can worship, as Kaufman's camera does, at the altar of Kidman's lower body, with its "legs that start at her shoulders."